agoldst/litdata-vagrant/README.md

 * If you see error messages, try again: `vagrant reload` and/or `vagrant provision`.
 * When in doubt run: `vagrant destroy` followed by  `vagrant up`.
-* To connect to the Ubuntu system, use `vagrant ssh`;no password required.
-This is an insecure connection, intended to be used on a local machine only.
+* To connect to the Ubuntu system, use `vagrant ssh`; no password required.
+This is an insecure connection, and intended to be used on a local machine only.
+You must have SSH installed on your computer, e.g. from git or MinGW.
 * To re-run the installation of the R-related components, use `vagrant provision`
 * For more detailed debugging information, uncomment the line  `#:options => ["--verbose", "--debug"] do |puppet|` in file `Vagrantfile` by removing the `#`and prepending a `# to `:options => [] do |puppet|``.